HL7/fhir-shorthand/input/pagecontent/shorthand.md

 `* recorder only Reference(PrimaryCarePhysician | EmergencyRoomPhysician | PractitionerRole)`

 > **NOTE**: A reference can only be restricted to a compatible type.
-For example,  [US Core Condition](http://hl7.org/fhir/us/core/StructureDefinition-us-core-condition.html) `subject` that has type `Reference(US Core Patient)` cannot be restricted to Reference(Patient), because Patient is not a profile of US Core Patient.
+For example, the subject of [US Core Condition](http://hl7.org/fhir/us/core/StructureDefinition-us-core-condition.html), with type Reference(US Core Patient), cannot be restricted to Reference(Patient), because Patient is not a profile of US Core Patient.

 ### Flag Assignment Rules